SokuDev/SokuMods/README.md

 **Display keystrokes in game replays in real time, as well as hitboxes, ...**

 *The replay speed can also be changed with configurable hotkeys: by default F10 speeds up; F9 slows down; F11 pauses and unpauses the game; F12 steps a single frame forward; F4 toggles hitboxes display; F6 displays additional debug information; F7 cycles through different game inputs display.*

+### ReplayReSync

+**Work around a game bug causing desyncs by forcing the game state to Moutain Vapor or Normal.**

+*By default, the game is in normal state.
+When ending a game/spectate/replay during mountain vapor, the game goes in Mountain Vapor state and stays this way until the next game starts.
+When joining, spectating, or watching a replay that does not correspond to your state, you will be desynced.*

+*The mod allows you to manually set your state before joining/spectating/watching a replay to match the state of your peer/replay.*

 ### SkipIntro